Purpose and Scope

 Jeffrey Herbener (PhD Economics, Oklahoma State University) is Professor and Chair of Economics at Grove City College.
 In addition to being a Senior Fellow at the Ludwig von Mises Institute and Fellow at the Center for Vision and Values (Grove City College), he is the editor of The Meaning of Ludwig von Mises and The Pure Time Preference Theory of Interest.

 Norman Horn (PhD Chemical Engineering, University of Texas) is founding President of the Libertarian Christian Institute.
-In addition to having an MA in Theological Studies from Austin Graduate School of Theology, he is Vice President of Chemistry at FCG chemicals in Palm Beach and has published widely in areas of liberty, theology, and science.
+In addition to having an MA in Theological Studies from Austin Graduate School of Theology, he is published widely in the areas of liberty, theology, and science.

 Jason Jewell (PhD Humanities, Florida State University) is Professor and Chair of Humanities at Faulkner University.
 In addition to being the Associate Editor of The Journal of Faith and the Academy and Associated Scholar at the Ludwig Von Mises Institute, he is a contributor to Christian Faith and Social Justice: Five Views and many other book and encyclopedia publications.

 Robert Murphy (PhD Economics, New York University) is Research Assistant Professor at Texas Tech University.
 He has taught at Hillsdale College, Pacific Research Institute, and Fraser Institute, and is an Associated Scholar at the Ludwig von Mises Institute, Research Fellow at the Independent Institute, Senior Economist at Institute for Energy Research, and is the President of Consulting by RPM.
 Among other books, he is the author of Choice, The Politically Incorrect Guide to the Great Depression, and The Politically Incorrect Guide to Capitalism.